mohan8488/group-website-test/content/en/post/24-04-22_fastddm/index.md

 ---
-title: Introducing FastDDM
+title: FastDDM
-summary: We are thrilled to announce the release of FastDDM, a Python package designed for the analysis of Differential Dynamic Microscopy experiment data.
+summary: FastDDM is a Python library for the analysis of microscopy image sequences using Differential Dynamic Microscopy on CPU and GPU.
+The features implemented are targeted at the experimental soft matter research community dealing with inert and active/biological samples.
 authors:
   - Enrico
-date: 2024-04-09
+date: 2024-04-16T00:00:00Z
 image:
   focal_point: 'top'
 # Show this page in the Featured widget?